PhoenixTales/phoenix-docs/index.md

 # Enter the Concept

 Welcome to the desert of the ideal.
-These are the Design Documents of [PHOENIX](https://phoenixthegame.com) (working title "Project Nyx"), a radically immersive action rpg developed by Phoenix Tales, based on GOTHIC by Piranha Bytes (which had "Phoenix" as its working title).
+These are the Design Documents of [PHOENIX](https://phoenixthegame.com) (working title "Project Nyx"), a radically immersive action rpg developed by Phoenix Tales, based on GOTHIC by Piranha Bytes which had "Phoenix" as its working title.

 In the early stages of development we created what later would become the [Gothic Archive](https://gothicarchive.org) by collecting as much pre-release material as possible to research the original vision of what we summarise as the "Gothic Alpha".
 In course of this work we decided to prepare and present it in form of a website for the community.